adonisjs/v6-docs/content/docs/http/assets_bundling_encore.md

 node ace serve --watch --assets-args="--port 5000"
 ```

-As of now, you cannot define the port for the Webpack dev server inside the `webpack.config.js` file.
+As of now, you cannot define the port for the Webpack dev server inside the `webpack.config.cjs` file.
 This is the limitation enforced by the [Symfony Encore package](https://github.com/symfony/webpack-encore/issues/941#issuecomment-787568811).

 ## Assets view helpers